What Is Childhood Apraxia Of Speech And How Does It Affect Children?

 Oral motor skills testing

-When you take your child to a speech-language pathologist, the doctor may first test their oral motor skills.
+When you take your child to a speech-language pathologist, the doctor may first test their oral motor skills and motor coordination.
 They will do this by seeing if the child has dysarthria, which is a weakness in the mouth area.
 While many cases of CAS don't present with dysarthria, it can be a sign of this condition.

 They may also look at the child's mouth movements to see their development.
 Your child may be asked to perform everyday mouth movements such as sticking out their tongue, puckering their lips, or smiling.

-As they test motor skills, the doctor may check the speed of your child's mouth movements.
+The doctor may check the speed of your child's mouth movements as they test motor skills for fine motor issues to treat CAS or other language problems the child may be experiencing.
 It could be a sign of apraxia if they struggle to perform quick mouth movements.
 The doctor may also compare pretend mouth movements to real life.
 For example, the child could pretend to suck on candy and then do so in real life to showcase any differences between the two.

 After testing their motor skills, your child's intonation (speech melody) may be tested.
 To test this, the therapist may see how the child stresses certain syllables.
 Syllables are stressed in specific ways, and how they are stressed can change the word's meaning.
 The word "subject" is an example.
 Subject has two meanings differentiated by which syllable is stressed.
-If you say subject, you're talking about a topic.
-If you say subject, you're talking about something someone has imposed on you.
 Children with CAS may struggle with stressing the syllables correctly.

 After testing syllables, the doctor may test for pitch changes.
 If your child's pitch goes up at the end of the word when it should go up in the beginning, or vice versa, it may be a sign of CAS.
 Listen to how your children pause when they are speaking.
 Pauses are the commas of your spoken sentences, and if they are pausing at the wrong times, it can change the meaning of the sentence or make it more difficult to understand meanings.